kgen-llc/ChromeDevTools.Connectors/avalonia/how-to/readme.md

 # How to add Avalonia ChromeDevTools Connector for your application

-***Disclaimer: The versions available on nuget.org are free for usage but contains telemetry enabled by default using plausible.io.***
+***Disclaimer: The versions available on nuget.org are free for usage but contains telemetry enabled by default using [plausible.io](https://plausible.io/about).***

-Please contact us for binar version without temetry or source access at [tech@kgen-llc.com](mailto:tech@kgen-llc.com).
+Please contact us for binary version without temetry or source access at [tech@kgen-llc.com](mailto:tech@kgen-llc.com).

 ## Step 1 : reference the nuget package